 Teacher lifts culture at AV high

-AV High’s troubles extended back as far as 2003, when five top administrators were replaced in an effort to revamp the campus.
+AV High’s troubles extend back as far as 2003, when five top administrators were replaced in an effort to revamp the campus.
+But the transition didn’t quite work.
 According to the Los Angeles Times, the action was taken due to the school leaders’ inability to improve student academic performance on standardized tests over a two-year period.

 In the 2003-04 school year, of the students who took the California state test, an overwhelming majority scored basic, below basic and far below basic in language arts and math, African American students being the worse among them.
 The numbers hardly fared differently in the 2006-07 and 2009-10 school years, but in fact looked hopeless.

 Additionally, the school’s Academic Performance Index scores were consistently low, particularly between 2006 and 2011.
 In the 2005-06 school year, the school reached a low score of 584, and African American students managed to gain a mere 522 score, the second lowest of the school, just above students with disabilities and below English Learners.
 In the 2010-11 school year, the score only improved 8 points, continuing a failure to reach their goal for several consecutive years.
 Again, Blacks students scored significantly low with a 526 score, several points below English Learners.